t2o2/pi-discord-remote/README.md

 Image forwarding is **not automatic** in `pi-discord-remote`.

 If you want to send an image, use the explicit `discord_send_image` tool (opt-in):
+- optional `channelId` (recommended for deterministic targeting)
 - source by local `path`
 - or source by `url`
 - or source by `base64` (+ optional `mediaType`)

-Exactly one source must be provided per call.
-This keeps core remote control text-first while allowing image sends only when intentionally requested.
+Exactly one source should be provided per call.
+If omitted, the tool falls back to the latest `agent_browser` image artifact path.

+`/pi-discord-remote status` now shows the active **Channel ID** so you can pass it directly to `discord_send_image`.

+The tool returns explicit send errors (for example `unknown_channel:<id>` or timeout/HTTP errors) instead of silently forwarding images.

 ### `ask_user_question` → Discord